Singapore Dairy Market Overview

 Dairy Cattle and Milk Production

-As a highly urbanized nation with limited agricultural space, Singapore has an insignificant number of dairy cattle or farms.
-Thus, it heavily relies on imports to satisfy the country's milk and dairy product requirements.
+As a highly urbanized nation with scarce agricultural land, Singapore has an almost negligible number of dairy cattle or farms.
+This makes the country heavily reliant on dairy imports to meet its domestic demand for milk and dairy products.

 Milk Processing and Cheese Production